Transfer of IP rights in Spain

 2.3 Is there a must to use a specific form?

-If the transfer of ownership takes place by a merger, reorganization or division of a legal entity, by law or by administrative decision or court order, the assignment form should be filed together with a testimony issued by the public authority issuing the document, or a copy of the document evidencing the change, authenticated or notarized by a notary public or other competent public authority.
+If the assignment takes place by a merger, reorganization or division of a legal entity, by law or by administrative decision or court order, the assignment form has to be submitted together with attestation issued by the public authority issuing the document, or a copy of the document evidencing the transfer, authenticated or legalised by a notary public or other competent public authority.

-Registration is neither constitutive nor necessary for the effectiveness of the assignment.
-But should the assignment is not recorded before the SPTO it may not have effects against third parties (e.g. in order to avoid, among others, double assignments, or even transfers or licenses by non-rights holders).
+The record in the SPTO register has declarative effect.
+However, and although it is not necessary for the effectiveness of the assignment, if not recorded before the SPTO, the assignment may not have effects against third parties.
 Therefore, we highly recommend recording the assignment before the SPTO.

 4. Are there specific formalities in case the patent is held by more than one proprietor?

-If one or more co-owners wish to assign their participation of a patent, they should notify the other co-owners who may exercise their right of first refusal and pre-emptive rights.
-The right of first refusal might be exercise within one month from the date of notification and the pre-emptive right within one month from the date of registration of the assignment in the SPTO.
+If one or more co-owners wish to assign their participation of a patent, unless otherwise agreed, they should notify the other co-owners who may exercise their right of first refusal and pre-emptive rights.
+The right of first refusal can be exercise within two months from the date of notification and the right of pre-emption within one month from the date of registration of the assignment in the SPTO.

 5. Is there a need to appoint a domestic professional representative?